samiam2013/GoMVClean/README.md

 and then run the binary, whatever it's named on windows or linux, I code on windows and host on linux box so it has to run on both anyway.

-To get it to upload csrf tokens into the public folder, you have to create the public/updateStream/csrf/ folder

-My idea is to make a graphing database and binary website that puts UAVs, drones or helicopters, or even RC planes that are part of automated networks into a shape that allows you to "Google"-a-drone for whatever you need, whenever you need it, be it search and rescue or filming a wedding in 6 months.
-The small business idea will eventually become a hybrid networked and human operated drone triage infrastructure.

 # What is this thing?
 A Go HTTP2 library with it's own database.
 It's VERY configurable.
 Oh and it's an MVC.